Royal Canadian Mounted Police: Ceremonial weapons and symbols of office

-In 1973, Wilkinson Sword produced a number of commemorative swords to celebrate the RCMP centennial.
-None of these swords were ever used ceremonially, and were strictly collectibles.
+In 1973, Wilkinson Sword produced several commemorative swords to celebrate the RCMP centennial.
+None of these swords was ever used ceremonially and were strictly collectables.
 Wilkinson Sword also made a commemorative centennial tomahawk and miniature "letter opener" models of their centennial swords.

-In 1973, Winchester Repeating Arms Company produced an RCMP commemorative centennial version of their Model 94 rifle in .30-30 Winchester, with a 22 in round barrel.
+During the same year, Winchester Repeating Arms Company produced an RCMP commemorative centennial version of their Model 94 rifle in .30-30 Winchester, with a 22 in round barrel.
 The receiver, buttplate, and forend cap (on the musket-style forend) were plated in gold.
 Commemorative medallions were embedded in the right-hand side of the stock, with an "MP" engraving.
 There was engraving on the barrel and receiver indicating the rifle was a centennial commemorative edition.
 Sights were open notch rear, with a flip-up rear ladder, graduated to 2000 yd.
-Two versions were produced, 9500 with serial numbers beginning "RCMP" for commercial sale, 5000 with the prefix "MP" sold only to serving RCMP members.
-In addition, ten presentation models were produced, serialled RCMP1P to RCMP10P.
+Two versions were produced, 9500 with serial numbers beginning "RCMP" for commercial sale, and 5000 with the prefix "MP" sold only to serving RCMP members.
+In addition, ten presentation models were produced, serially RCMP1P to RCMP10P.

 Uniform

 Operational uniform

 RCMP officers on frontline police duties wear grey shirts with RCMP shoulder flashes, navy blue pants with gold trouser piping, bulletproof vests, and a peaked cap with a solid gold band.
-High ranking officers wear white shirts.
-A tie can be worn with the long-sleeved shirt for occasions such as testifying in court.
-In colder weather, members may wear heavier boots, winter coats, and wool toques, or uniquely, muskrat fur caps.
+High-ranking officers wear white shirts.
+A tie can be worn with a long-sleeved shirt for occasions such as testifying in court.
+In colder weather, members may wear heavier boots, winter coats, wool toques, or uniquely, muskrat fur caps.

 In 1990, Baltej Singh Dhillon became the RCMP's first Sikh officer to be allowed to wear a turban instead of the traditional campaign hat.
 During the COVID-19 pandemic, Sikh, Muslim, and other bearded officers were initially assigned to administrative duties before being permitted to attend calls for service with low viral transmission risks after officer outcry.
 The beards required as part of the Sikh practice of kesh and worn by some Muslim men prevented respirator masks from properly sealing around the mouth and nose, reducing their effectiveness.
 As of 2019, all RCMP officers, regardless of religious belief, are allowed to wear full beards or braided hair below their collar.
 Officers may also wear a ballcap in place of the traditional peaked cap.

 Dress uniform

-RCMP officers are equipped with a dress uniform, popularly known as the "blue serge," for performing certain formal duties, such as media relations or parliament testimony.
-It consists of a navy blue dress jacket with epaulettes and brass buttons, a white shirt, navy blue tie, navy blue pants with gold trouser piping, and a peaked cap with a solid gold band.
+RCMP officers are equipped with a dress uniform, popularly known as the "blue serge", for performing certain formal duties, such as media relations or parliament testimony.
+It consists of a navy blue dress jacket with epaulets and brass buttons, a white shirt, a navy blue tie, navy blue pants with gold trouser piping, and a peaked cap with a solid gold band.
 Shoulder flashes are not worn.